aldur/aldur.github.io/_posts/2024-10-29-aldur-blog.md

 - I chose _not_ to redirect subdomains in the configuration, since that allows me to see deployment previews that Cloudflare will publish on subdomains (e.g.
   `<branch>.aldur.pages.dev`) through GitHub integration.
-- It started with a `301` return code ("moved temporarily") and then turned it into a `302` after testing it for a while.
+- I started with a `301` return code ("moved temporarily") and then turned it into a `302` after testing it for a while.

 {:.text-align-center}